steveklabnik/jujutsu-tutorial/src/advanced/simultaneous-edits.md

 ~
 ```

 Uh oh!
 That's got some concerning stuff.
-The changes with `??` and are in red,
+Two of our changes are now marked
+`(divergent)`, with those `/1` suffixes on their change IDs.
+That's because the
+merge that just landed on `trunk` contains the *pushed* version of our PR's
+commits, while our local copies have been rewritten since — so each of those
+change IDs now names two visible commits.
+We'll deal with them in a moment,
+and there's a whole chapter on
+[divergent changes](../fixing-problems/divergent-changes.md) if you want the
-and there's also the new merge commit that `trunk` is set up to.
-Since all of
+full story.
+There's also the new merge commit that `trunk` is set up to.
+Since
-our branches were off of the change where `trunk` used to be, we should rebase
+all of our branches were off of the change where `trunk` used to be, we should
-them on top of the new trunk.
-First, we want to make sure that `@` is at the
+rebase them on top of the new trunk.
+First, we want to make sure that `@` is at
-empty change on top of our merge commit.
+the empty change on top of our merge commit.
 You can see from the `jj log` just
 above that that is true.

 We can rebase all of our PRs with one command: